 As you browse through trenching hire suppliers in your local area, keep in mind that the right machine will depend on the ground conditions and project size.
 For smaller sized jobs, ride-on trenchers can be used for road maintenance and cutting pavements.
 These small trenchers minimally disturb their surroundings and are controlled remotely or by radio.
 Whereas, the walk behind or portable trencher is even lighter and easier to manoeuvre on landscaping jobs like installing irrigation lines and edging.

 Trenchers are ideal for installing lines under the ground, along with a variety of other applications.
 Trenching hire suppliers offer a range of heavy wheel trenchers, chain trenchers, micro-trenchers and portable trenchers for you to choose from.
-If you need help narrowing down your options, feel free to contact the iseekplant team by calling 1300 691 912 or emailing email@example.com.
-Otherwise, you can use our get a quote tool for quick and competitive quotes.
+If you need help narrowing down your options, feel free to contact the iseekplant team by calling 1300 691 912 or emailing firstname.lastname@example.org.
+Otherwise, you can use our Get a Quote tool for quick and competitive quotes.

 Here's some tips & frequently asked questions on how to find the right trencher for your job